aloneInEntropy/CG-Tutorial/Tutorial.md

 }
 ```

 Here, we initialise the materials to be used in our texture.

+If the texture is embedded, we first print out the type of texture format it was stored in.
+If it was a jpg, this would print `Loaded embedded texture type jpg`.
+Next, we create a new Texture of type `GL_TEXTURE_2D` and a buffer to store the texture's width (in size, not its actual dimensions).
+Then, we use the second type of `Texture.load()` to load an embedded texture.

-We use the path to our file to look for the directory the textures are stored in.
+If the texture is external, we use the path to our file to look for the directory the textures are stored in.
 Then, we iterate over each material in the scene and find the path to it. .obj files use .mtl files to store the location of textures they use.
 Since ours are stored near our model files, we don't need to search too far to find them.

 `Path.data` returns the path to these texture files.
 We access this path and use
 ```